5 Get-Started Steps for Your Small Business Succession Plan

 Jill Monte - Content Specialist ·

-Only half of all small business owners have an exit strategy for their businesses in the event of their disability, retirement or death.
-Those without succession plans cited lack of time, knowledge or resources as reasons.
-Even though you can’t plan ahead for disaster, you can formulate a well thought-out plan that will ensure a smoother transition of leadership/ownership and ultimately help continue your company’s prosperity.
+Even though you can't plan ahead for every possible scenario, you can formulate a well-thought-out plan that will ensure a smoother transition of leadership/ownership and ultimately help continue your company's prosperity.

 To learn more about the basics of succession planning and get an overview of everything involved in the process, check out this detailed guide.